A few weeks ago I visited Costa Rica for the second time in hopes of a journey to discover traditional Costa Rican food.

 Not surprisingly, these are also a common food in Panama, where yuca grow easily.

 Picadillo is one of those dishes that are designed to use leftovers.
-It’s very similar to picadillo in Cuba, although there are far more ingredients available in Costa Rica.
+It’s very similar to picadillo in Cuban cuisine, although there are far more ingredients available in Costa Rica.

 Sopa de Pejibaye